kouprlabs/voltaserve/README.md

 docker compose up -d
 ```

-Wait a few minutes (it takes longer only the first time) until the status of the following containers is `healthy`:
+Wait until the status of the following containers is `healthy`:

 - `voltaserve-api`
 - `voltaserve-idp`